Methanohalophilus mahii: Discovery

 In 1988, Robert Paterek and Paul Smith were searching for methanogenic bacteria in the Great Salt Lake in Utah when they first discovered the archaeon Methanohalophilus mahii in its anoxic sediments.
 Sediment samples were collected and stored in plexiglas tubes, and sub-core samples taken with a brass cork borer and transferred to fifty milliliter serum bottles.
 All samples were processed within forty-eight hours of collection.
 The media used for isolation of Methanohalophilus mahii colonies was prepared using the Hungate technique for proper isolation of anaerobic microbes.
 Serial dilutions were prepared in a 1:10 ratio, and agar roll tubes were inoculated and incubated at 30 °C for eight weeks.
 Isolated methanogenic colonies were chosen by identifying those with a foamy texture, denoting gas release, and repeatedly diluted and inoculated on agar roll tubes until only one type of colony morphology remained.
 These colonies appeared as cream to pale yellow-colored circular-shaped colonies with an overall foamy texture due to gas release.

 Cell Culture

 Several analyses were done to determine cell characteristics.
-Methanohalophilus mahii is classified as a moderate halophile, or an organism that can grow in high salinity environments, since it can grow anywhere from a 0.5 to 3.5 M NaCl range, with an optimal growth concentration at 2.0 M NaCl, but with a 1.2 M NaCl concentration yielding the highest culture density.
+Methanohalophilus mahii is classified as a moderate halophile, or an organism that can grow in high salinity environments, since it can grow anywhere from a 0.5 to 3.5 M NaCl (about 30-200 g/L) range, with an optimal growth concentration at 2.0 M (about 115-120 g/L) NaCl, but with a 1.2 M NaCl (about 70 g/L) concentration yielding the highest culture density.
 It can also grow in varying pH levels ranging from 6.5 to 8.2, with an optimum pH of 7.5.
 Methanohalophilus mahii is a mesophile, or an organism that thrives at moderate temperatures, and grows best at a temperature of 37 °C.